Assatrua/my-tutorials-repo/tutorials/abap-extensibility-cbo-ui-adaptation/abap-extensibility-cbo-ui-adaptation.md

 As the generated User Interfaces only lists all fields of a business object node, adapting the UI might be necessary to improve usability of it.

 >Before done **UI Generation** and here shown **UI Adaptation** are so called **In-App Extensibility** features done completely inside a S/4HANA system.
 They are key user functionality with limited possibilities.
-UI Adaptation has effect on all users in the system.
+UI Adaptation has effect on all users in the sdfsystem.
 >
 >Alternatively to UI Generation and Adaptation the more powerful **Side-By-Side Extensibility** via **SAP Cloud Platform** could be done to develop an UI with all SAPUI5 options (see tutorial group [Create Custom UI for S/4HANA Cloud](https://developers.sap.com/group.abap-custom-ui-with-webide.html)).